sit/wrkb/kb/champions/zilean.md

 ## Roles

+Support

 ## Base Stats

-- Health: 499 (+71 per level)
+- Health: 630 (+89 per level)
 - Health Reg.
-(5s): 5 (+0 per level)
+(5s): 10 (+1 per level)
-- Mana: 361 (+60 per level)
+- Mana: 460 (+37 per level)
 - Mana Reg.
-(5s): 8 (+0 per level)
+(5s): 12 (+1 per level)
-- Armor: 19 (+4 per level)
+- Armor: 45 (+4 per level)
-- Magic Res.: 30 (+0 per level)
+- Magic Res.: 36 (+1 per level)
-- Move Speed: 345 (+0 per level)
+- Move Speed: 360 (+0 per level)
-- Attack Dmg.: 52 (+3 per level)
+- Attack Dmg.: 54 (+3 per level)
-- Attack Spd.: 1.00 (+0.0000 per level)
+- Attack Spd.: 0.75 (+0.0136 per level)
-- Crit Chance: 2 (+0 per level)

 ## Abilities

 ### [P] Time in a Bottle

-Zilean stores time as Experience and can grant it to his allies.
-When he has enough Experience to finish an ally's level up, he can right-click them to impart it.
-Zilean receives as much Experience as he gives.
+Stores time as Experience at a rate of 40 XP per 5 seconds.
+Zilean can grant this Experience to the nearest allied champion when he has enough to complete their next level up by tapping the minion button.
+Doing so gives Zilean the same amount of Experience.
+Experience can only be imparted to allies who can level up.
+If Zilean takes damage or is crown controlled while imparting Experience, the process will be interrupted.

 ### [1] Time Bomb

-Places a bomb on any unit, allied or enemy, which detonates after 4 seconds, dealing area of effect damage.
+**Cooldown:** 0.0 / 0.0 / 0.0 seconds

+**Cost:** 60.0 / 65.0 / 70.0 / 75.0

+Tosses a Time Bomb to a target location.
+The bomb sticks to the first unit which comes within a small area around it.
+After 3 seconds, it detonates, dealing 75 / 150 / 225 / 400 ( +75% AP ) magic damage to the target and nearby enemies.
+The bomb prioritizes champions and units that are already carrying a bomb.
+Early detonation : Placing a second bomb on the same target detonates the first bomb, stunning enemies in the blast for 1.2 / 1.3 / 1.4 / 1.5 seconds.
+Charge : Stores up to 2 charges.
+Charge Time : 12 / 11.5 / 11 / 10.5 seconds.

 ### [2] Rewind

-Zilean can prepare himself for future confrontations, reducing the cooldowns of all his abilities.
+**Cooldown:** 13.0 / 12.0 / 12.0 / 11.0 seconds

+**Cost:** 35.0 / 35.0 / 35.0 / 35.0

+Makes time flow faster for himself, applying Fleeting Time to himself and gaining a shield that absorbs 80 / 105 / 130 / 155 ( +45% AP ) damage .
+Zilean also grants Fleeting Time and an identical shield to the nearest allied champion for 3 seconds.
+Fleeting Time : Increases projectile speed by 60% and grants 25% / 35% / 45% / 55% ( +0.06% AP ) Movement Speed .
+While Zilean's Fleeting Time is active, his Basic Ability Haste is increased by 100% .

 ### [3] Time Warp

-Zilean bends time around any unit, decreasing an enemies movement speed or increasing an allied units movement speed for a short time.
+**Cooldown:** 25.0 / 25.0 / 25.0 / 25.0 seconds

+**Cost:** 50.0 / 50.0 / 50.0 / 50.0

+Creates a time-bending force field for 2.5 seconds.
+While within the force field, enemy champions are slowed by 30% / 35% / 40% / 45% ( +5% AP ) and projectiles by 80% .

 ### [4] Chronoshift

-Zilean places a protective time rune on an allied champion, teleporting the champion back in time if he takes lethal damage.
+**Cooldown:** 90.0 / 80.0 / 70.0 seconds

+**Cost:** 125.0 / 125.0 / 125.0

+Places a protective time rune that lasts 5 seconds on himself or an allied champion.
+If the rune bearer takes lethal damage during this time, they teleport back in time and become untargetable for 3 seconds before they are revived and healed for 600 / 850 / 1000 ( +200% AP ) Health .
+If the rune bearer does not trigger the rune's revival effect, 15% of Chronoshift's cooldown will be refunded.